cometbft/cometbft/spec/abci/abci++_app_requirements.md

   total size in bytes of the transactions returned does not exceed `RequestPrepareProposal.max_tx_bytes`.

 Busy blockchains might seek to maximize the amount of transactions included in each block.
-Under those conditions, CometBFT might choose to increase the transactions passed to the Application via `RequestPrepareProposal.txs` beyond the `RequestPrepareProposal.max_tx_bytes` limit.
-The idea is that, if the Application drops some of those transactions, it can still return a transaction list whose byte size is as close to `RequestPrepareProposal.max_tx_bytes` as possible.
+Under those conditions, the Application might configure CometBFT to increase the transactions passed to the application via `RequestPrepareProposal.txs` beyond the `RequestPrepareProposal.max_tx_bytes` limit.
+Currently, the application can do so by setting `ConsensusParams.Block.MaxBytes` to -1.
+This instructs CometBFT to provide *all* transactions in the mempool when calling `RequestPrepareProposal`, whose size may exceed `RequestPrepareProposal.max_tx_bytes`.
 Thus, Requirement 2 ensures that the size in bytes of the transaction list returned by the application will never cause the resulting block to go beyond its byte size limit.